Medi-Cal Share of cost FAQ’s

 ✔ Actual out-of-pocket medical bills- See FAQ on Adult Diapers below.

-- ✔ In some cases, long-term care insurance
+- But it often gets reversed later — sometimes with back bills In some cases, long-term care insurance

 The key rule: the expense must be tied directly to medical care or medical insurance — not cash benefits.